 - Teaching potential, in which attention is paid to experience, recommendations, and formal preparation in pedagogy.

 - Competency in the language, where ranking is established either by testing or interview, along with recommendations from qualified observers.
 New applicants for graduate study are asked to name a proctor at their institution who will administer a written examination, and potential teaching assistantship recipients will be given a telephone interview in the target language.
 Local applicants will be examined by the department for proficiency.

-During winter quarter of each year, the Graduate Studies Committee will review TA applications (DOC) from continuing UW students for Teaching Assistantships in the Department, along with applications for admission to the Department’s M.A. and Ph.D. programs.
+During winter quarter of each year, the Graduate Studies Committee will review TA applications from continuing students in the department, along with funding applications from prospective students applying to the department's M.A. and Ph.D. programs.
 In addition to the basic criteria for awarding Teaching Assistantships, a student’s standing within the program at the time of review and appointment will affect the committee’s decision.
 The presence of incompletes or X grades from the previous two academic years or the preceding fall quarter are indications that a student is not in good standing.

-The committee will make its preliminary recommendations for Teaching Assistantships for the following academic year based on information available to it during winter quarter.
-The Department’s subsequent official offers of appointments, which are usually delivered during spring quarter, should take the candidates’ continuing good standing during winter and spring quarters into account.
+The committee will make its preliminary recommendations for Teaching Assistantships for the following academic year based on the information available to it during winter quarter.
+The department’s subsequent official offers of appointment, which are usually delivered during spring quarter, should take the candidates’ continuing good standing during winter and spring quarters into account.

 Funding for Conferences and Travel

 The Slavic Department encourages students to participate in local and national conferences such as ASEEES and AATSEEL, and has limited funding available.
 Please check with the Slavic Department Administrator for more information.

 UW Financial Aid Office